TheWizland/QuoteBot/README.md

 $addAlias inputName outputName

 Adds an alias to inputName.
 Any quotes requested or added for inputName will instead be redirected to outputName.

+NOTE: This will not change any existing quotes registered to inputName.